 Laser dentistry has revolutionized the way many preventative and restorative procedures are performed.
 You may be a good candidate for laser dentistry if you have:

-If it has been a while since your last professional teeth cleaning, laser dentistry is an exceptional option for eliminating additional bacteria and deeply sterilizing the gum tissue.
+If it has been a while since your last professional teeth cleaning, laser dentistry can be an exceptional option for eliminating additional bacteria and deeply sterilizing the gum tissue.
 Our dentists will be happy to further explain the many ways laser dentistry can effectively and more comfortably treat the conditions above and more during your next visit.

 Does Laser Dentistry Hurt?